nzfeng/signed-heat-3d/README.md

 There is no acceleration is applied in this program, even though there are several obvious areas of performance improvement.

-In 3D domains, Step 1 of the Signed Heat Method (vector diffusion) can be done by convolution; the integral is evaluted simply by direct summation, even though Step 1 is trivially parallelizable.
+In 3D domains, Step 1 of the Signed Heat Method (vector diffusion) can be done by convolution; the integral is evaluted simply by direct summation, even though this summation is trivially parallelizable.

 One could also optimize loop order when iterating over source/domain elements (whichever is smaller) for better cache behavior.